-Our family law team can assist you with meeting the above requirements, including if you have been separated but are still living under the same roof.
+Our team of Divorce Lawyers in Perth & WA can assist you with meeting the above requirements, including if you have been separated but are still living under the same roof.

 What is the process for obtaining a divorce and can you make a sole application?

-HHG Legal Group’s family lawyers will work alongside you during the divorce process, including with the preparation of your Application for Divorce and any affidavits in support.
+HHG Legal Group’s divorce lawyers will work alongside you during the divorce process, including with the preparation of your Application for Divorce and any affidavits in support.

 Parties can make an Application for Divorce to the Family Court in their own name or jointly and a fee is payable to the Court upon filing the application.